uuidjs/uuid/README.md

 uuidv4(options, buffer, offset);
 ```

-Generate and return a RFC4122 v4 UUID.
+Generate and return a RFC4122 version 4 UUID.

 - `options` - (Object) Optional uuid state to apply.
 Properties may include:
   - `random` - (Number[16]) Array of 16 numbers (0-255) to use in place of randomly generated values.
 Takes precedence over `options.rng`.